rose-gonoud/COVID-19-Unemployment/README.md

 ### Heroku Deployment

-We are officially deployed at https://unemployment-during-covid19.herokuapp.com/
+We are officially live at https://unemployment-during-covid19.herokuapp.com/

 ### Division of Work